-The shag haircut was a favorite during the ’70s, and today, it’s still one of the most coveted wavy hairstyles for women with short or medium-to-long hair.
+The shag haircut was a favorite during the ’70s, and it’s back today.
+This style is still one of the most coveted wavy hairstyles for women with short or medium-to-long hair.
 What we love about this vintage hairstyle is that you can easily give it a modern spin.
 You don’t really have to cut your hair into a shag to get the look, you can try the style out on a layered lob haircut.

-Short, shaggy hairstyles got its name due to it’s relaxed, layered, textured appearance.
-They reached the height of their popularity during the swinging ’60s and cool ’70s.
-This look can be easily identified by its signature short to medium length, plus a long fringe, choppy layers and overall rock ‘n roll vibe.
+Short, shaggy hairstyles got their name due to it’s relaxed, layered, textured appearance.
+They reached the height of their popularity during the ’60s and ’70s.
+This look can be easily identified by its signature short to medium length, long fringe, and choppy layers.
+Basically, an overall rock ‘n roll vibe.

 Step 1: Use a texturizing agent.